 Tamice specializes in matters related to ministry to Black Students, both GEN-Z & millennials.
 Her theological study in concentrated in the intersections of Hip-Hop, Black Religions and Black History.
 She excels in the field of cultural exegesis and engagement, racial reconciliation, and the Synoptic Gospels.

-A thought leader in her generation, Tamice has coined the term “cultural archeopology” to describe her theological work and contributions.
-One who excavates treasure in places no one would dare to look for God and uses what she finds to give a defense for the hope found in the gospel of Christ.
+A thought leader in her generation, Tamice has coined the term “cultural archeopology” to describe her theological work and contributions: one who excavates treasure in places no one would dare to look for God and uses what is found to provide raitonal & defense for the hope found in the gospel of Christ".